FAQ

 • Do you accept insurance?

-Nutritional therapy is not covered by insurance at this time.
-However, I can provide invoices for HSA/FSA reimbursement if applicable.
-Payment plans are also available.
-I accept payment via cash, check, Venmo, or PayPal.
+Nutritional therapy services are not covered by insurance at this time.
+However, I can provide invoices for HSA/FSA reimbursement, if applicable.
+Payment plan options are also available via Stripe or PayPal.

 • Can I work with you if I have a medical condition?